-This pointed question comes up in my conversations once in a while.
+This pointed question comes up in conversation once in a while.
 It usually follows my description of the hard road to publication.
 It’s a well-meaning question, but it still hurts.
 It seems that wanting to have a career as a writer puts me in a different category than many other professionals.

 If writing is what I love to do, why not just write whatever I want and put the pages in the proverbial drawer?
-The first time I was asked that question, I was so baffled by it that I didn’t do a good job explaining myself.
+The first time I was asked that question, I was so baffled by it I didn’t do a good job explaining myself.
 Then I took some time to think it through.
 Why do I want to publish my work?
 Why isn’t writing enough?
 And here’s my answer, going beyond the obvious aspect of paying bills.

 Writing is easy, rewriting is hard

 Recording your ideas as they pop into your head is easy.
 All it takes is pen and paper, or a keyboard and a screen, and some free time to do it.
 But your first version of those ideas is as clear to the rest of the world as your night dreams.
 You need to go back and sort through your words, put your ideas in order, cut the tangents, beef up the essential, and present the whole package in a way that another brain can comprehend.

 The authors I admire are those whose writing resonates with my (different) brain.
 They did the hard work of forming their rough ideas into coherent and compelling proposals that had me hooked.
 Because they are my models, I want to be able to do what they do.
 I want my writing to be as advanced and sophisticated as theirs.
 In fact, I want to do even better than they did.